benrbryant/bryantellius_docs/java/fundamentals/variables-and-data-types.md

 ### Explicit Type Conversion

-Values can be explicitly converted to _smaller_ data types via _type casting_.
+Values can be explicitly converted to _smaller_ data types via _data conversion_.
 For example:

 ```java
 double daysInYear = 365.25;